 The continued cooperation on the part of everyone concerned is expected and essential.

 Parking control is under the jurisdiction of the Director of Safety & Security.
 Tickets can be paid in the Safety & Security Office.
-If tickets are not paid, cleared or appealed in the Security office within 72 hours, the fine will be charged to your account by the Office of Business Services with a $1.00 service charge.
+If tickets are not paid, cleared or appealed in the Security office within 3 business days, the fine will be charged to your account by the Office of Business Services with a $1.00 service charge.

 If you receive a citation when you believe you are in compliance with the parking regulations, a written appeal may be filed and submitted to the Office of Safety & Security.
-An Appeal Form may be obtained in the Safety & Security Office and must be completed within 72 hours following the date of the ticket.
+An Appeal Form may be obtained online or in the Safety & Security Office and must be completed within 3 business days following the date of the ticket.
 You will be notified of the outcome of your appeal after a decision has been made.
-If the appeal is denied by the Judicial Committee, the violator will have 72 hours from the notification of the denial to pay the ticket or it will be sent to the Office of Business Services with a $1.00 service charge.
+If the appeal is denied, the violator will have 3 business days from the notification of the denial to pay the ticket or it will be sent to the Office of Business Services with a $1.00 service charge.

-Students in violation of parking regulations will be ticketed and fines imposed as follows:
+Students in violation of parking regulations will be ticketed and fines imposed as follows (effective 8/1/2014):

 Vehicles parked in reserved/designated spaces, blocking entrances and exits, loading and unloading zones, and chronic offenders are subject to removal at any time at the owner's expense.
 The University reserves the right to tow any vehicle at any time at the owner's expense.

 Individuals receiving traffic tickets may discuss their case with designated staff personnel in the Safety and Security Office.
 Obvious errors will be corrected.
-Formal appeals may be made to the University Judicial Committee through the Office of Safety and Security.
-A written Appeal Form must be completed outlining the basis for the appeal within three days following the date of the ticket.
-Three members of the Judicial Committee will read and rule on the appeal.
-The student will be notified of the outcome of the appeal.
+Formal appeals may be made to the Office of Safety and Security.
+A written Appeal Form must be completed outlining the basis for the appeal within three business days following the date of the ticket.
+The student will receive an email regarding the outcome of the appeal.

 The University reserves the right to inspect cars which are parked on University property.